 Are you sick of zucchini yet?
 I sure hope not, because I still have so many great recipes to share with you.
-It's been a few days, so I thought I could venture into zucchini territory again.
+It’s been a few days, so I thought I could venture into zucchini territory again.
 I came up with the idea for this recipe all by myself.
 I had made lemon zucchini bread before.
 I had made lemon blueberry bread before.
-I thought, "hey, I wonder if I could somehow combine them and make a cake?"
-This is the result.
+I thought, “hey, I wonder if I could somehow combine them and make a cake?”
+This lemon blueberry zucchini cake is the result.
 And it is a good one.
 No, a wonderful one.

 Hubbie: “This has zucchini in it?!?”